 Viñales Valley Cave Visit

-The pool was no more then five feet deep and went 50 meters to the left ending at a great big wall.
-After a few minutes of playing around in the dark pool it was time to make our way out of the cave and continue on our horse trekking adventure.
+The pool was no more than five feet deep and went 50 meters to the left ending at a great big wall.
+After a few minutes of playing around in the dark pool, it was time to make our way out of the cave and continue on our horse trekking adventure.

 The admission cost to visit the cave is $2CUC per person and payable upon entrance.
 You have the option of paying the extra CUC to visit the cave or waiting for the other riders in your group just outside.
 Visiting this particular cave is popular and can get crowded at times because all hikers and horse trekkers go there.